The best dressed stars on the Met Gala red carpet

 Hillary Clinton

-The former Secretary of State has attended her first Met Gala in 20 years and wore a burgundy off-the-shoulder dress by Altuzarra.
-According to Clinton, the dress has 60 names of women who inspired her embroidered along the neckline and hem.
+The former Secretary of State attended her first Met Gala in 20 years and wore a burgundy off-the-shoulder dress by Altuzarra.
+According to Clinton, the dress is quite meaningful, as it has 60 names of women who inspired her embroidered along the neckline and hem.

 Alicia Keys